-We’ve kept in touch via Facebook (seriously, thank God for Facebook).
-I followed along until I started to see updates related to what looks to be another reinvention of Seti.
+We’ve kept in touch via Facebook.
+I followed along until I started to see updates about what looks to be another reinvention of Seti.

 When I started Second Breaks, I knew I wanted to interview her to hear more of her story.